fma2/pcp-intro-web-development-2016/content/pages/modules/1-introhtml.md

 		- When you hover over elements on the page, your browser highlights a rectangular area
 		- You can see the same text in the elements tab as on the page

+- Activity: **Code School: Explore and Master DevTools**

+	- Check out the Code School free course to learn more about the inspector: [Code School: Explore and Master DevTools](http://discover-devtools.codeschool.com/)

 <hr height="10px">

 ##<a id="resources">Resources</a>